TheDeanLab/navigate/docs/source/user_guide/hardware/supported_hardware.rst

 Synthetic Camera
 ----------------

 The synthetic camera simulates noise images from an sCMOS camera.
+If no camera is present, the synthetic camera class must be used.

 .. collapse:: Configuration File